Value stream management in action: Banking on transformation | HCLTech

 Concepts we will refer to in this blog include Value, or the benefits received, and the importance of it being measurable and requiring continuous validation.
 Next, the Value Stream, that encompasses the activities that comprise the process of delivering a product or service and generate value.
 This includes all the people, systems and flow of information needed to deliver the product or service, and there can be one or many value streams.
 Finally, Value Stream Management, which is the framework and process of analyzing and improving value streams to maximize efficiencies and minimize waste in the value streams.

-To clarify what value stream management means in the context of a modern-day organization and its business operations, we’ve simplified an example of a bank and how it provides loans to its customers.
+To clarify what means in the context of a modern-day organization and its business operations, we’ve simplified an example of a bank and how it provides loans to its customers.
 We all interact with our banks in so many ways and think about the experience and services you receive--or don’t receive--from various channels of a bank.
 These are all driven by a value stream that enables the service provided by the bank.
 The concepts we defined above are experienced this way for the bank’s customers.

 1. Value from a customer’s standpoint could be the ease with which they can obtain a loan from the bank based on their needs.
 It could be measured in terms of customer satisfaction scores, the time it takes them to go through the process, ease of going through the process, simplicity of the process, and so on.